crashoverride777/swifty-ads/README.md

 - Step 2: Copy the google framework folder found in the sample project into your own project or download the latest version from googles website (https://developers.google.com/admob/ios/download)

-- Step 3: Add the Google framework to your prohect.
+- Step 3: Add the Google framework to your project.
 Go to Targets - BuildPhases - LinkedBinaries and click the + button and than press the "Add Other" button and search your computer for the folder you copied at Step 2 containing the googleframework file.
 Once you done that search for googleframework and add it, your linkedBinaries should now say 1.

 - Step 4: Add the other frameworks needed.
 Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration (https://developers.google.com/admob/ios/quick-start?hl=en
  ).
 This should bring your total linked binary (framework) count to 12